derekthecool/MyCrossPlatformDotfiles/README.md

 I'm using pwsh - the cross platform powershell for all of the repo management scripts.
 Fresh installs, bare repo commit helpers, etc.

-## Powershell

 ### Why Powershell?

 Powershell is often seen as a Windows only tool.
-It is favored among IT professionals.

 My experience with it started with just trying to use the terminal for everything.
 Using a Windows computer for work I've had to choose between legacy